Chotiga Pattamadilok

 Research interests

 Since 2012, I hold a research position at Centre National de la Recherche Scientifique (CNRS) and I am currently affiliated to the Laboratoire Parole et Langage (LPL, UMR 7309, Aix-Marseille Université).
-My interdisciplinary research is at the crossroad of linguistics, psycholinguistics, and cognitive neurosciences.
-Its general aim is to understand how different kinds of language representations are processed by the cognitive system and how they interact and influence each other at different developmental stages and in different circumstances.
-By combining different techniques (behavioral, neurophysiology, neuro-imaging, neuro-stimulation) and collecting data from diverse populations (adults vs. children, skilled vs. dyslexic readers, readers of alphabetic vs. non-alphabetic writing systems, literate vs. illiterate population), I have been investigating how becoming literate changes the way our cognitive system processes spoken language (ANR-13-JSH2-0002-01).
-Currently, I am extending my investigation to the origin of the ability of young children to learn to associate speech with visual information: Does this ability, which is fundamental to reading acquisition, emerge when children start learning to read?
-Or does it rely on a preexisting ability and cognitive/neural processes that are “recycled”?
-If so, what would they be?
-(ANR-19-CE28-0001-01).
+My interdisciplinary research is at the intersection of linguistics, psycholinguistics, and cognitive neurosciences.
+Its general aim is to understand how the cognitive system processes diverse linguistic representations, how these representations interact at different developmental stages and in different contexts (speech processing, reading acquisition, L2 acquisition), and how multimodal sources of information (auditory, visual, motor) contribute to generating coherent, or conflicting, language representations and affect performance.
+My research combines different techniques (behavioral, neurophysiology, neuro-imaging, neuro-stimulation) and data are collected in diverse populations (adults vs. children, skilled vs. dyslexic readers, readers of alphabetic vs. non-alphabetic writing systems, literate vs. illiterate population).
+Since my PhD, I have been interested in how becoming literate changes the way our cognitive system processes spoken language.
+Recently, I have expanded my research to investigate the origins of the ability to associate speech with visual information, i.e., a cornerstone of literacy, to determine which pre-existing cognitive functions make reading possible and how learning to read, in turn, reshapes and modulates these functions.

 HDR (2016, Aix-Marseille University): Listening with the reading brain: how does learning to read affect speech processing?